Pope accepts McCarrick resignation as cardinal following sex abuse scandal

 “Pope Francis accepted his resignation from the cardinalate and has ordered his suspension from the exercise of any public ministry, together with the obligation to remain in a house yet to be indicated to him, for a life of prayer and penance until the accusations made against him are examined in a regular canonical trial,” a statement said.

-Last month, American Church officials said allegations he sexually abused a teenager almost 50 years ago were credible..
+Last month, American Church officials said allegations he sexually abused a teenager almost 50 years ago were credible.

 Since then, several men have come forward to allege that McCarrick had forced them to sleep with him at a beach house in New Jersey when they were adult seminarians studying for the priesthood.